drshahizan/Python-big-data/assignment/ass7/hpdp/Blublublu/comparison.md

 * Limited Ecosystem: Vaex, while powerful, has a smaller user base compared to Pandas and Dask, which might result in a more limited ecosystem and community support.
 * Does not have much built-in function: Vaex does not have many built-in function for plotting the graph for visualization.
 Users need to convert the Dataframe to Pandas in order to plot graph.

 In conclusion, Pandas, with its user-friendly and expressive API, is an excellent choice for small to medium-sized datasets where ease of use is a priority.
-Dask, on the other hand, shines in scenarios demanding scalability and parallel/distributed computing, making it ideal for handling larger-than-memory datasets efficiently.
-If high-performance analytics on large in-memory datasets is crucial, and the benefits of memory-mapping are sought after, Vaex stands out with its optimized speed and efficient processing capabilities.
-Each library caters to specific needs in the data analysis landscape, providing users with tailored solutions based on the scale and performance requirements of their datasets.
+Dask, on the other hand, shines in scenarios dealing with really big datasets and need to do things at the same time on different parts of the data.
+It's great for making things faster.
+If high-performance analytics on large in-memory datasets is needed, Vaex is good because it's built to handle that, especially when the data doesn't fit into the computer's memory.
+Each one has its own strengths for different situations in data analysis.

 ## Contribution 🛠️  <a name = "contribution"> </a>
 Please create an [Issue](https://github.com/drshahizan/HPDP/issues) for any improvements, suggestions or errors in the content.